 5. Description (optional) - enter any additional campaign details.

-9. Currency - select currency in the dropdown list.
+10. Currency - select the currency in the dropdown list.

 Commercial (lead category)